sluu99/csprog/04-functions.md

 > Notice that I have two extra white spaces around "Y." I'll let you figure out why I intentially do this and what `variableName.Trim()` does.

-## 4.5 Parameter naming conventions:
+## 4.5 Parameter naming conventions
 Naming parameters is very similar to naming variables.
 Besides picking a meaningful name, here are the general rules of thumb:
 * C# uses "camelCase" for parameter names, meaning that the first world is lower case.
 The other words in the name are captialized.
 * Parameter names must begin with a lower case alphabet letter.
 Any alpha-numeric characters can follow.